zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/SingleVideoViewer/README.md

 ## Features

-SingleVideoViewerContainer handles state for SingleVideoViewer and VideoController.
-It's also contains an svg and InteractionLayer for drawing on a video subject.
+SingleVideoViewerContainer handles state for the `react-player` component and VideoController.
+It also contains an svg and InteractionLayer for drawing on a video subject.

 Refs
 - `interactionLayerSVG`: Reference to svg element displayed on top of video subject.
 Needed for drawing tools' InteractionLayer.